Every person's contribution is valued.

 Volunteering is great for your personal and career development, and with us you can:

-- start your career in the not-for-profit sector
+- begin your career in the not-for-profit sector

 - contribute to your organisation's corporate social responsibility with employee-supported volunteering

-- start your ethical footprint in life if you are a school-aged volunteer
+- kick off your ethical footprint in life if you are a school-aged volunteer

-Each year, through donating their time, talents and skills, every one of our 11,000 volunteers helps us to provide 2.7 million hours of expert medical, practical and emotional support in our hospices and neurological centres, in people’s homes and in the community.
+Each year, through donating their time and experience, every one of our 11,000 volunteers helps us to provide 2.5 million hours of expert medical, practical and emotional support in our hospices and neurological centres, in people’s homes and in the community.